-I am a historian of modern Britain and the British Empire and an Associate Professor of History at Elizabeth City State University, a historically black college and constituent institution of the University of North Carolina.
+I am a historian of modern Britain and the British Empire and an Associate Professor of History at Elizabeth City State University, an HBCU and constituent institution of the University of North Carolina.
 I earned my Ph.D.
 (2010) from the University of Maryland, College Park, where I studied with Richard Price.

-I am also editor and review editor of H-Empire, the H-Net network on the history of empires and colonialism, the President-Elect of H-Net, an associate editor at Itinerario: International Journal on the History of European Expansion and Global Interaction (Cambridge), and a past president of the North Carolina Association of Historians.
+At ECSU, I serve as the program coordinator for the university’s online program in Interdisciplinary Studies and as the Director of Undergraduate Research.
+I am also managing editor and review editor of H-Empire, the H-Net network on the history of empires and colonialism, an associate editor at Itinerario: International Journal on the History of European Expansion and Global Interaction (Cambridge), and a past president of the North Carolina Association of Historians and H-Net.

 A native of southwestern Pennsylvania, I became fascinated with the social history of industrial Britain as an undergraduate and Master’s student.
-While my interests turned rapidly toward the Victorian empire, I like to think that I bring along the sensibilities of a social historian to my work on the intellectual and cultural history of the nineteenth-century British Empire.
+While my interests turned rapidly toward the Victorian empire and southern Africa, I like to think that I bring along the sensibilities of a social historian to my work on the intellectual and cultural history of the nineteenth-century British Empire.